The fourth moment theorem on the Poisson space: Elements of stochastic analysis on the Poisson space

 \item The domain $\dom L$ of the \textit{Ornstein-Uhlenbeck generator} $L$ is the set of those $F\in L^2(\Prob)$ whose chaotic decomposition \eqref{chaosdec} verifies $\sum_{p=1}^\infty p^2\,p!\Enorm{f_p}^2<\infty$ (so that $\dom L \subset \dom D$) and, for $F\in\dom L$, one defines

 By definition, $\E[LF]=0$; also, from \eqref{defL} it is easy to see that $L$ is \textit{symmetric} in the sense that

-for all $F,G\in\dom L$ for which these expectations are well-defined.
-Note that, from \eqref{defL}, we conclude that the spectrum of $-L$ is given by the nonnegative integers and that $F\in \dom L$ is an eigenfunction of $-L$ with corresponding eigenvalue $p$ if and only if $F=I_p(f_p)$ for some $f_p\in L^2_s(\mu^p)$, that is:
+for all $F,G\in\dom L$.
+Note that, from \eqref{defL}, it is immediate that the spectrum of $-L$ is given by the nonnegative integers and that $F\in \dom L$ is an eigenfunction of $-L$ with corresponding eigenvalue $p$ if and only if $F=I_p(f_p)$ for some $f_p\in L^2_s(\mu^p)$, that is:

 For $F\in L^2(\Prob)$ given by \eqref{chaosdec} and $p\in\N_0$ we write

 for the projection of $F$ onto $C_p$, with $f_0:=\E[F]$. {{} The following identity, which corresponds to formula (65) in \cite{Lastsv}, will play an important role in the sequel: if $F\in\dom L$ is such that $D^+ F\in L^1(\Prob\otimes\mu)$, then